 You will never be younger than you are today, so the cost for Life Insurance to protect your estate will never be lower.

 If you are married, then a Second-to-Die policy might be right for you – and is more cost-effective than two individual policies.
 Since no Estate Taxes are imposed until after the second spouse dies, this unique policy can make perfect sense.

 Your attorney or tax professional will probably suggest an ILIT, which is an Irrevocable Life Insurance Trust that will purchase and own the life insurance policy so you will have no Incident of Ownership.

 In this way, the death benefit will be kept out of your gross estate, leaving the funds available to pay your estate taxes.

-Your non-liquid assets, such as stocks, bonds and real property won’t have to be settled in a “fire sale” atmosphere, and so more of their value will be left intact.
-You may opt to use your annual gift-tax exclusion to fund the trust, knowing that those funds can only be used for untouchable Life Insurance premiums.
+Your non-liquid assets, such as stocks, bonds, and real property won’t have to be settled in a “fire sale” atmosphere, and so more of their value will be left intact.
+You may opt to use your annual gift-tax exclusion to fund the trust, knowing that those funds can only be used for untouchable Life Insurance premium

 State Estate Taxes

 Even though Federal Estate Taxes are only a concern of the rich (11.4 million in assets are exempt from Federal Estate Taxes, or 22.8 million for a married couple) bear in mind that State “Estate Taxes” are still demanded in 12 states, and the District of Columbia – according to The Balance.